-Thawing permafrost decoded by breakthrough Swiss research
+Breakthrough Swiss research decodes thawing permafrost

 Alpine permafrost has already reached the point of no return

-Permafrost’s “point of no return” comes when the summer thaw can no longer be compensated for by the freezing in the winter and only a significant change in climate would restore the original conditions.
+Permafrost’s “point of no return” comes when the summer thaw can no longer be compensated for by the freezing in the winter and only a significant climate change would restore the original conditions.

 Winter’s cold can no longer penetrate deep enough, and the ice contained in the ground is melting faster and faster, Hauck explains.
 Permafrost, he believes, has already reached a tipping point, or is close to doing so, in many parts of the Alps.